How is Chlamydia Testing Done?

 Testing for chlamydia is done two ways; through a swab test, or by taking a urine sample.

-If any trace of the bacteria is found, then the person will be advised to seek treatment for their condition.
+If any trace of the bacteria is found, then the person will be advised to seek treatment for the condition.
 (However, even with a negative test, do consult a doctor to determine the actual cause of your symptoms.
-Do not dismiss or self diagnose based on the results.)
+Do not dismiss or self-diagnose based on the results.)